VikentiosVitalis/distributed_systems/README.md

 A Web page plac in the frontend directory.

 ## Built with:
-The rest api is written in Python 3.8 using the following libraries:
+The REST API is written in Python 3.8 using the following libraries:
 * Flask 8.1.1
 * Flask-Cors 3.0.10
 * pycryptodome 3.17